NordicSemiconductor/pc-nrfconnect-launcher/README.md

 #### API operations

-When implementing the `map*Dispatch` methods, apps can create and dispatch their own actions.
-When dispatching actions, apps get access to an `api` object that enables using the logger, serial ports, BLE, and programming.
+When implementing the `map*Dispatch` methods, apps can create and dispatch custom actions.
+When dispatching actions, the action creator get access to an `api` object that enables using the logger, serial ports, BLE, and programming.
 Below is an example that adds a log message when the user selects a serial port.

     function logSelectedPort(port) {
         return (dispatch, getState, api) => {